 3. Digging & Storing Begonias For Winter

 If your tuberous begonias are planted in your garden, you can dig them up and store them over winter.
-But in order for that to be successful, you must lift them before the first frost.
+But for that to be successful, you must lift them before the first frost.

 Leaving them in the ground too long will result in frost damage, which means they probably won’t survive in storage.